gokhanaker/courier-tracking-service/README.md

 # Courier Tracking Service

-A RESTful web service for tracking courier locations and monitoring store visits, built with **Java + Spring Boot** with a scalable, maintainable architecture.
+A RESTful web service for tracking courier locations and monitoring store visits, built with **Java + Spring Boot** with a maintainable architecture.

 ## ✨ Features